Best Time to Train Outdoors: All Factors Considered

 Winter

-- • After heavy rain, take advantage — rain washes particles from the air
+- • After heavy rain, take advantage — rain washes particles from the air and cools temperatures

 Frequently Asked Questions